Lupus590/CARPG_-_An_RPG_Engine/notes/Stats.md

 * how to do character interaction??

 #pain
 when character takes damage, compare damage to [modify from endurance and/or focus (average? larger? total?)] and compare to a pain table.

 pain table has effects ranging from "you ignore it" to stat modifiers to "you faint from the pain" to "enjoy your coma"

+Wound categories based on damage value that caused - no HP for characters?

 http://www.critical-hits.com/blog/2010/02/04/bad-alignment/
 Beliefs, Goals and quirks